gleb-bayeshko/calculator/README.md

 ## Technology stack ##
 * **HTML**
 * **CSS/SASS** *(SCSS)*:
-  * Folders and files architecture,
+  * folders and files architecture,
-  * Final main.scss file with imports of all other files,
+  * final main.scss file with imports of all other files,
-  * Some animations (with keyframes and JavaScript);
+  * some animations (with keyframes and JavaScript);
 * **JavaScript** *(ECMAScript 6/7/8)*:
-  * Render all elements on page (initial index.html file is empty except for the basic html structure),
+  * render all elements on page (initial index.html file is empty except for the basic html structure),
-  * Module (import/export),
+  * module (import/export),
-  * Class,
+  * class,
-  * Destructuring assignment,
+  * destructuring assignment,
-  * Arrow functions,
+  * arrow functions,
-  * Rest parameters,
+  * rest parameters,
-  * Spread syntax and etc.
+  * spread syntax and etc.
 * **Webpack** *(webpack.config.js)*:
-  * Plugins,
+  * plugins,
-  * Loaders,
+  * loaders,
-  * Modes (dev/prod),
+  * modes (dev/prod),
-  * Final bundle.
+  * final bundle.

 ## Functionality ##
 - Basic calculations:
+  - addition,
+  - subtraction,
+  - multiplication,
-  - Addition,
+  - division;
-  - Subtraction,
+- Additional calculations:
-  - Multiplication,
+  - square root extraction,
-  - Division,
+  - exponentiation;
 - Actions with fractional numbers;
 - Input of negative numbers;
+- Exception handling:
+  - division by zero,
+  - square root a negative number,
+  - other mistakes;
 - All-clear button;
 - Delete button:
-  - Delete numbers one at time,
+  - delete numbers one at time,
-  - Delete operator if input is empty and move pervious result to the input area;
+  - delete operator if input is empty and move pervious result to the input area;
+- All-clear button.